Lisztomania (film): Plot

-In Russia, Liszt meets Princess Carolyn at her court.
-She begins to seduce him, offering him the ability to compose the brilliant music he wanted in exchange for total control of his life.
-In one of the more ostentatious scenes of the movie, Liszt then experiences a hallucination where the women of Princess Carolyn's court assail him but then become seduced by his music, which strokes his libido and gives him a 10-foot erection.
-Carolyn sinisterly observes from afar as the women celebrate his giant erection with a chorus line.
-The women then drag Liszt and his erection to a guillotine in which Carolyn reveals that the bargain for Liszt's newfound musical prolificity is the forfeiture of his libertinism.
+Carolyn seduces him, offering him the ability to compose brilliant music in exchange for total control of his life.
+In an ostentatious scene, Liszt hallucinates a dance sequence with the women of Carolyn's court while Carolyn sinisterly observes from afar.
+The women then drag Liszt and his oversized erection to a guillotine: Carolyn reveals that the bargain for Liszt's newfound musical prolificacy is the forfeiture of his libertinism.

-The next scene shows Liszt in Dresden during the May Uprising, conflicted about not supporting his friends in the revolt and spending all his time isolated to compose music (it is heavily implied that Marie and his two youngest children have been killed).
-Wagner, now a political criminal on the lam, reappears and asks Liszt for money so that he can escape the country with his family.
-As Liszt tends Wagner's wounds, Wagner secretly drugs Liszt, who passes out.
-Wagner then reveals himself to be a vampire with a mission to write music that will inspire a new German nationalism.
-He then proceeds to suck Liszt's blood and compose on the piano.
+Next, Liszt, in Dresden during the May Uprising, is conflicted about not supporting his friends in the revolt and spending all his time isolated to compose music (it is heavily implied that Marie and his two youngest children have been killed).
+Wagner asks Liszt for money so he can escape the country with his family.
+Wagner drugs Liszt and reveals himself to be a vampire with a mission to write music inspiring a new German nationalism.
+He sucks Liszt's blood and composes on the piano.
 Before departing, Wagner leaves him his latest political pamphlet, a Superman comic (a play on Friedrich Nietzsche's Superman).

-Liszt and Carolyn travel to the Vatican to get married after the pope agrees to grant her a divorce from her husband.
-The wedding ultimately is voided by the intervention of her husband and the tsar.
-Furious at the pope's political impotence, Carolyn threatens to write an anthology on her disagreements with the church (Causes intérieures de la faiblesse extérieure de l'Église en 1870).
-Liszt then proposes that he will join the church as an abbot.
+Liszt and Carolyn travel to the Vatican to get married after the Pope agrees to grant her a divorce from her husband.
+The wedding ultimately is voided by the intervention of her husband and the Tsar.
+A furious Carolyn threatens to write an anthology on her disagreements with the church (Causes intérieures de la faiblesse extérieure de l'Église en 1870).
+Liszt joins the church as an abbé.